illinois-cs241/illinois-cs241.github.io/_posts/2016-11-02-finding_filesystems.md

 ## minixy-fs

 Although EXT2 is very good filesystem, it had some constraints that made it difficult to turn it into a file filesystem.
-Your TAs took a predecessor of the file system (the minix filesystem https://en.wikipedia.org/wiki/MINIX_file_system) and edited it to make it a good in file filesystem.
+Your TAs took a predecessor of the file system (the [Minix Filesystem](https://en.wikipedia.org/wiki/MINIX_file_system)) and edited it to make it a good in file filesystem.
 As such, you will have to learn our filesystem in addition, ours is simplier though!

 ## Superblock

 {% highlight c %}

 typedef struct {

 	uint64_t size;
 	uint64_t inode_count;
 	uint64_t dblock_count;
 	char data_map[0];

 } superblock;

 {% endhighlight %}